weinajin/minimal-mistakes/_posts/2019-04-26-step-back-sdt.md

 ---
-title:  "Tips and pitfalls of deep learning practice"
+title:  "Understanding on happiness"
 date:   2019-04-26 10:00:00
 comments: true
-excerpt: "Understanding on happiness"
+excerpt: "A practice on self-determination theory"
 tags:
   - [life]
 ---